morganthomas/winning-arguments/winning-arguments.md

 **Summary of the truisms discussion**

-We've completed our discussion of the non-obvious truisms about truth that we listed.
-We have certainly learned a bit about truth in the process.
+We've completed our discussion of the non-obvious truisms about truth that I listed.
+We have certainly unearthed a bit about truth in the process.
 Let's take stock.

 The law of non-contradiction states that no statement is both true and false.
 This law is endorsed by almost everybody who speaks on the subject, except for some mavericks, such as dialetheists, who think that some statements are both true and false.
 One argument in favor of dialetheism is the liar paradox.
 This argument can be blocked in numerous ways, but we have yet to discuss that.
 The indifferent shrug, however, seems to be a fair enough response.